===================

 fsharp sicp

 Given the fact that I worship at the SICP altar, it should come as no surprise that I follow the recipe outlined in chapter 4 of said book; implementing a Scheme interpreter in every language I am trying to learn.
-Over the years it has turned out to be a very useful exercise, since the problem is just “big enough” for to force me to drill into what the language have to offer.
+Over the years it has turned out to be a very useful exercise, since the problem is just “big enough” to force me to drill into what the languages have to offer.

 I’ll post the source of the interpreters on github in this and future posts and highlight some of my findings in more detail in the posts.
 I am not going to write and explain too much about the languages themselves, there are plenty of books and tutorials for that purpose, just highlights :)